How the Artemis Space Program Impacts the American Economy

 Air Date: May 12, 2021

-Moderator: Christian Zur, Former Executive Director, Procurement and Space Industry Council, Jennifer Sugarman, President and CEO, Cocoa Beach Chamber of Commerce
+Moderator: Christian Zur, Former Executive Director, Procurement and Space Industry Council, Eric Cantor, Vice Chairman and Managing Director, Moelis & Company

 After staying grounded for many years, America is finally returning to the moon through the Artemis program.
 The Artemis program is the United States-based space flight program that aims to put the first woman and first person of color on the moon by 2024.